firebase/FirebaseUI-Android/auth/README.md

 }
 ```

-As of version `2.1.0` FirebaseUI includes translations for all string resources.
+FirebaseUI includes translations for all string resources.
 In order to
 ensure that you only get the translations relevant to your application, we recommend changing the
 `resConfigs` of your application module: